stgnet/dbr/README.md

 ParseGutenberg.php
 ------------------

-Use the freely available KJV version from Gutenberg project to build a statistics database of wordcounts per chapter and verse.
+Uses the freely available KJV version from Gutenberg project to build a statistics database of wordcounts per chapter and verse.